 “John Alvarez is attending California Baptist University, a private Christian liberal arts university located in Riverside, California.
 He started as a freshman in September 2016.

 John has been with Exceeding Expectations for around ten years.
 He comes from a family with two caring parents, both of whom work very hard to make a good life for their kids, but were unable to even think about the possibility of college.

 When John and his siblings became involved with EE, he recognized the opportunity and has focused on college and a career since that time.
+He doesn’t party too hard unlike many of his peers.
+Although, he has never asked, “where can I get a fake ID?”
+I do suspect he has one for the occasional celebration!
 He’s completing his freshman year and has done very well.
 He’s majoring in Business, specifically oriented towards the construction business where his plan is to build his own company.

 John has two younger siblings and there are two other related Alvarez families close by and of similar means with kids of school age.
 So there are currently 6 other Alvarez kids who participate in EE and are proudly watching John lead the way.

 Last fall I [Cherie] called John’s home to speak with him.
 One of his younger sisters answered the phone and told me John wasn’t home.
 When I asked her if she knew where he was, her reply was: “John’s at college!”

 So this effort is not just for John but for his siblings who will be see that higher education is possible because of the opportunity we can help provide for him.”